markrossington/build-a-marlin/README.md

     * Linux/Mac: `python3 scripts/marlin_build.py`
  7. There will be a lot of text flying past which is a good thing, once it's stopped firmware should be built and available in the `output` folder.
 Check for `firmware.bin`

+## Now what?
+(Flashing)

+Unfortunately now you have to follow your own printers instructions on how to flash `firmware.bin` to it.
+I will add useful links for popular printers here if people share them.

 # FAQ

   1. If you're going to flash a new firmware, why not just use [Klipper](https://www.klipper3d.org)?